DataStax-Examples/all_astra_apis/README.md

 * test/KeyspaceMapper.js: test the functionality of the KeyspaceMapper
 * test/sample_data.js: sample data for table_multi_api.js

+### Prerequisites
+* This requires a recent version of Node.js; I was using v14.7
+* You'll also need an Astra database (can be set up for free)

 ## Setup and Running
 If you'd like to see the tests in action, you'll need a test database.